 I’m absolutely thrilled about the Tiny but Mighty Book and you should be too!
 It’s here!
 I read it!
 It’s absolutely freaking amazing!

 Okay, maybe you don’t know what I’m talking about, but by the end of this post, you will be just as excited.
 If you’re a cat lover or into cat rescue, anyway.
-As you’re on Barn Cat Lady, I’m going to take a leap of faith and assume you are.
+As you’re reading this, I’m going to take a leap of faith and assume you are.

 Disclaimer: I’m not affiliated with the Kitten Lady in any way.
 She’s awesome though!

 Disclaimer #2: I AM affiliated with the Amazon Associates program, so any links are affiliate links and I earn a small commission if you make a purchase.
+See Affiliate Disclosure for full details.
 Thanks for supporting the kitties!

 Hannah Shaw, Author and Internet Famous Kitten Lady!